nestybox/sysbox/docs/user-guide/install-package.md

 ## Uninstallation

-Prior to uninstalling Sysbox, make sure all system containers are removed.
+Prior to uninstalling Sysbox, make sure all Sysbox containers are removed.
 There is a simple shell script to do this [here](../../scr/rm_all_syscont).
+Non-Sysbox containers can remain untouched.

 1. Uninstall Sysbox binaries plus all the associated configuration and Systemd
     files: